PromptSail/prompt_sail/README.md

 To try out Start Prompt on your own machine, we recommend using docker-compose.
 Docker images are available from ...

+### Linux machine

-Since Prompt Sail relies on subdomains, first you should update your `/ect/hosts` file with the following lines:
+1. Since Prompt Sail relies on subdomains, first you should update your `/ect/hosts` file with the following lines:

 ```bash
 127.0.1.1	project1.promptsail.local
 127.0.1.1	project2.promptsail.local
 127.0.1.1	promptsail.local
 ```

-### Start Prompt Sail
+2. Clone the repository and navigate to the main directory:

+3. Build and run the docker image:

 ```bash
 docker-docker-compose up --build